athoye-fardeen/athoye-fardeen.github.io/_pages/research/thermal-environment.md

 Rapid urbanization in Dhaka has intensified surface thermal stress and altered vegetation dynamics.
 Quantifying spatiotemporal variation in land surface temperature (LST) and key spectral indices is essential for understanding urban heat patterns and environmental change.

 ### Goal
-Assessing the spatiotemporal variation of Land Surface Temperature (LST) and Normalized Difference Vegetation Index (NDVI) of Dhaka city between 2018 and 2023 using Landsat 8 satellite imagery.
+To assess the spatiotemporal variation of Land Surface Temperature (LST) and Normalized Difference Vegetation Index (NDVI) of Dhaka city between 2018 and 2023 using Landsat 8 satellite imagery.

 ### Methodological Workflow
 - Image filtering by date and cloud cover